verifiedcoder/Twilight/README.md

 You can use DocFX to generate the documentation.
 For more information, see [here](https://dotnet.github.io/docfx/).

-## Sample: Console App
+## Sample

-This simple sample exists to show the mechanics of creating, sending and handling commands, queries and events.
+The sample exists to show the mechanics of creating, sending and handling commands, queries and events.

-The structure of parameters is up to you as the implementer.
-Strive for as little mutability as possible.
-The console sample is stripped down to make it easy to follow.
-Keep that in mind.
+As an implementer, much of the structure of messages and handlers is up to you.
+Strive for as much simplicity as possible.
+All too often, applications are routinely over-engineered.

-Note that when run in debug, you should expect execution to stop for a validation exception.
-This is expected behaviour.
+The samples are stripped down to make them easy to follow and makes use of Open Telemetry to illustrate the path of a message through the system.
+Using activity identifiers, correlation and causation, you can easily build a full path and timeline of all system interactions

 ## Naming Twilight